info442-sp19-undefined/hw3/README.md

 - There is no login required or account tracking for this There is no login required or account tracking for this application.
 - For the analysis, if there are three players with the same number of answers in common then the two will be paired based on their name in alphabetical order.
 - All Users including organizer are able to cancel the game anytime by selecting the “End” button after the game has started.
 There will be a warning popup confirming whether they would like to cancel the game, that they may select again to cancel.
 If the organizer cancels the game then the game will be cancelled for all players in the room.
+- Game data will not be saved to the system.

 ## Organizer